cosmos/cosmos-sdk/docs/spec/auth/subkeys_proposal.md

 }
 ```

-In the AnteHandler, if a transaction comes from a SubKey, it verifies the msg route is permitted.
+In the AnteHandler, if a transaction comes from a SubKey, it verifies that the SubKey has not been revoked and that the msg route is permitted

 ```
+if acc.SubKeys[stdSig.PubKeyIndex - 1].Revoked {
+  return ErrNotPermitted
+}
 if msg.Route not in subKeyMetadata.PermissionedRoutes {
   return ErrNotPermitted
 }